 The Metabones Adapter Changes the Game for Blackmagic Pocket Users

-The latest Metabones speed booster allows your Blackmagic Pocket Camera to take MFT lenses.
+The latest Metabones speed booster allows your Blackmagic Pocket Camera to take Canon EF lenses.

 Filmmakers and videographers take notice, the Metabones Canon EF to Micro Four-Thirds speedbooster is going to be released very soon, but only for the Blackmagic Pocket Camera.

 As announced back in December, the new adapter, which is only available for the Pocket Camera, will allow users to mount EF lenses to the Micro Four Third mount on the BMPCC.
 The adapter minimizes the crop factor from being x2.88 to being x1.75.
 This means a 50mm lens will act like an 87.5mm lens, instead of 144mm.
 Perhaps more importantly, this will allow BMPCC users to get wide shots which have been virtually impossible on the BMPCC in the past.